AdobeDocs/experience-manager-release-information.en/help/documentation-updates.md

   <tr>
    <td>Dec 12 2019</td>
    <td>AEM 6.3.3.7</td>
-   <td><a disablelinktracking="false" href="release-notes-aem-6-3-cumulative-fix-pack.md">Cumulative Fix Pack 6.3.3.7</a> for AEM 6.3 is available.</td>
+   <td><a href="release-notes-aem-6-3-cumulative-fix-pack.md">Cumulative Fix Pack 6.3.3.7</a> for AEM 6.3 is available.</td>
   </tr>
   <tr>
    <td>October 11, 2019</td>
    <td>Activity Map</td>
    <td><p>Due to security changes within the Adobe Analytics API, it is no longer possible to use the version of Activity Map that is included within AEM.
-See <a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/adobeanalytics-connect.html">Configuring the connection to Adobe Analytics</a>.</p> <p>The <a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/adobeanalytics-connect.html" target="_blank">ActivityMap plugin provided by Adobe Analytics</a> should now be used.</p> </td>
+See <a href="https://helpx.adobe.com/experience-manager/6-3/sites/administering/using/adobeanalytics-connect.html" target="_blank">ActivityMap plugin provided by Adobe Analytics</a> should now be used.</p> </td>
   </tr>
   <tr>
    <td>September 25, 2019</td>
    <td>AEM 6.3.3.6</td>
-   <td><a disablelinktracking="false" href="release-notes-aem-6-3-cumulative-fix-pack.md">Cumulative Fix Pack 6.3.3.6</a> for AEM 6.3 is available.</td>
+   <td><a href="release-notes-aem-6-3-cumulative-fix-pack.md">Cumulative Fix Pack 6.3.3.6</a> for AEM 6.3 is available.</td>
   </tr>
   <tr>
    <td>September 9, 2019<br /> </td>
    <td>AEM Assets Smart Tags</td>
-   <td>Know how to <a data-disable-query="false" disablelinktracking="false" href="https://helpx.adobe.com/experience-manager/6-3/assets/using/config-smart-tagging.html" target="_blank">update certificate</a> after it expires.</td>
+   <td>Know how to <a href="https://helpx.adobe.com/experience-manager/6-3/assets/using/config-smart-tagging.html" target="_blank">update certificate</a> after it expires.</td>
   </tr>
   <tr>
    <td>July 03, 2019</td>